Home » 5 Cockatiel Crest Positions (And What They Mean!)

 If the cockatiel is in a good mood, its crest may be flat against the head but curved at the top.

-How Do Cockatiels Move Their Crest?
+How Cockatiels Move Their Crests

 Based on unfolding events, you’ll likely find the cockatiel adjusts its crest position throughout the day.

+Cockatiels experience a molt of their feathers once or twice a year, including the crest feathers.
 The purpose of a molt is to replace worn and damaged feathers that are no longer fit for purpose.

 Due to their function in communication, a cockatiel’s feathers are regularly used.
 This means they’ll be subjected to significant wear and tear and must be replaced.

 Something else may be afoot if a cockatiel loses feathers in the fall or winter.
-However, some cockatiels molt twice annually.

 Do Cockatiel Crest Feathers Grow Back?